Uncompahgre fritillary

-The Uncompahgre fritillary butterfly (Clossiana improba acrocnema) is a species of butterfly in the Order Lepidoptera: Family Nymphalidae that is endemic to Colorado, USA.
+The Uncompahgre fritillary butterfly (Boloria improba acrocnema) is a species of butterfly in the Order Lepidoptera: Family Nymphalidae that is endemic to Colorado, USA.

 Discovered in the summer of 1978, the Uncompahgre fritillary was first described as a subspecies of Boloria improba, commonly known as the dingy fritillary but further genetic data supported classifying them as a full species.

 Distribution

 The Uncompahgre fritillary was first found above tree-line at Uncompahgre Peak, located in Hinsdale County, Colorado, USA by Larry Gall, Felix Sperling, Scott Graham, Kathleen Shaw, and Wendy Roberts working out of the Rocky Mountain Biological Laboratory.
 A few years following, another population was found at Redcloud Peak, about 10 miles south of Uncompahgre Peak.

 The species is endemic to the northern San Juan Mountains and the southern Sawatch Range in parts of Gunnison County, Hinsdale County, and Chaffee County of southwestern Colorado, USA and has one of the smallest known ranges of all North American butterflies.
 Since their discovery, small populations of Uncompahgre fritillaries have been discovered at 9 other locations within this region and are monitored annually.

-Their closest genetic relative is Clossiana improba harryi which has only been found within the Wind River Mountains in Wyoming.
+Their closest genetic relative is Boloria improba harryi which has only been found within the Wind River Mountains in Wyoming.
 Other similar looking species of butterflies are found within these habitats including the Varied checkerspot (Euphydryas anicia), Frieja fritillary (Clossiana frieja), and Arctic fritillary (Clossiana chariclea).
 The habitat characteristics of these butterflies include alpine tundra environments above tree-line (3800-4200m above sea level) that are northeast facing sloped meadows containing moderate amounts of moisture throughout the year, mostly from winter snowpack and rainfall during monsoon seasons.